Dysgerminoma

 A dysgerminoma is a type of germ cell tumor; it usually is malignant and usually occurs in the ovary.

 A tumor of the identical histology but not occurring in the ovary may be described by an alternate name: seminoma in the testis or germinoma in the central nervous system or other parts of the body.
+Locations outside the ovaries such as the abdomen, fallopian tubes and uterus are rarely involved.

 Dysgerminoma accounts for less than 1% of ovarian tumors overall.
 Dysgerminoma usually occurs in adolescence and early adult life; about 5% occur in pre-pubertal children.
 Dysgerminoma is extremely rare after age 50.
 Dysgerminoma occurs in both ovaries in 10% of patients and, in a further 10%, there is microscopic tumor in the other ovary.

 Abnormal gonads (due to gonadal dysgenesis and androgen insensitivity syndrome) have a high risk of developing a dysgerminoma.
-Most dysgerminomas are associated with elevated serum lactic dehydrogenase (LDH), which is sometimes used as a tumor marker.
+Most dysgerminomas are associated with elevated serum lactic dehydrogenase, which is sometimes used as a tumor marker.